The Maker Mom

 It’s not shocking that we like this electrifying game.
 Honestly, though, the aspects we liked can be applied to many ThinkFun games:

 Circuit Mazes makes you think.
-It encourages logical thinking and problem-solving.
+Similar to coding, it encourages logical thinking and problem-solving.
 As the level of challenge escalates, it takes persistence and maybe a bit of patience to achieve success.
 Success is sweeter when you have to work for it.

 The game requires attention to detail.
 This applies not only to understanding the challenge cards, but making sure the tokens are placed in a way that allows the electricity to flow in the proper direction.